ardensentak/CPE322/Labs/Lab3/README.md

 This command runs a python script called documentstats.py.
 It reads a text file (in this case document.txt), counts the occurrences of wordsmexcluding common stop words, and prints the total word count along with the top ten most frequent words.
 ![terminal view of python3 documentstats.py document.txt](https://github.com/ardensentak/CPE322/blob/main/Labs/Lab3/lab3images/ss13.png)

+---
+## Summary
+By completing this lab, I learned how to execute python commands through my terminal.
+Additionally, I learned some basic commands from the jdcal, astral, and geopy packages.
+I was not familiar with these packages before completing this lab so I was glad to get exposure to something new!